-Create a demo database.
+27.Create demo database.

-If you selected a Typical configuration at the beginning you are not asked any (more) questions.
+If you selected a Typical configuration at the beginning you are not asked any questions, the database is not created new, instead default binary demo database files are copied from the Oracle installation CD to the system.